akio-tomiya/LatticeQCD.jl/comparison.md

 # Official v2 dependency and H100 smoke test

-The typed LatticeQCD path was finally resolved from General with Gaugefields 1.1.1, LatticeDiracOperators 1.1.0, LatticeMatrices 1.2.1, and QCDMeasurements 1.0.0.
+The typed LatticeQCD path was finally tested with Gaugefields 1.1.2, LatticeDiracOperators 1.1.2, LatticeMatrices 1.2.1, and QCDMeasurements 1.0.0.
 The optional `test/gpu_smoke.jl` driver was run with Julia 1.11.8, CUDA.jl 6.3.0, JACC's `cuda` backend, a serial communicator, and one NVIDIA H100 NVL.
 Each case used one QPQ leapfrog step with `delta_tau=0.001` and deterministic random streams.